 We may also collect information from other sources, including (but not limited to) Google Earth, social media and telematics systems.
 Where we provide motor insurance for a vehicle equipped with a telematics system, we may use this system to obtain information regarding the location of a vehicle, vehicle crash data and information regarding the operational condition, mileage, diagnostic and performance reporting of vehicles.
 We may, in the future, also collect information from any cameras which are installed in the vehicle.

-We may collect your non-sensitive and sensitive information:
+We may collect your non-sensitive and special category (previously known as sensitive) information:

-We use your non-sensitive and sensitive information for a number of different purposes.
+We use your non-sensitive and special category information for a number of different purposes.

 Under the current data protection laws, we must be able to rely on a legal basis to justify why we are using your non-sensitive personal information.
 The legal bases that we may rely on are: